world-federation-of-advertisers/cross-media-measurement/README.md

 `//imports/java/com/google/protobuf/BUILD.bazel` because the Java package is `com.google.protobuf`.

-The `db`, `docker`, and `k8s` directories contain schemas and configuration.
+The `docker` and `k8s` directories contain schemas and configuration.

-### Services and Daemons
+### Servers and Daemons

-Services and daemons are both long running jobs deployed to Kubernetes.
+Servers and daemons are both long running jobs deployed to Kubernetes.
 A key difference is whether or not they accept RPC communication from other binaries.
-In short, a service is a gRPC endpoint, where a daemon is not.
+In short, a server is a gRPC endpoint, where a daemon is not.

 * Services are defined in proto3 in the `//src/main/proto` directory.
 * Public APIs are defined in `wfa-measurement-proto`, another GitHub repository.
   **TODO: Add link to other GitHub repository.**
-* Services are in `//src/main/kotlin/org/wfanet/measurement/service` where
-  internal services (those only called by kingdom or duchy) are in `.../service/internal/[subsystem where it runs]/` and public services (those called by other systems) are in `.../service/v1alpha/`.
-* Daemons are in `//src/main/kotlin/org/wfanet/measurement/[subsystem where it runs]`

 ```
 //src/main/kotlin/org/wfanet/measurement/
-├── duchy  ## Daemons run in a duchy
+├── duchy  ## Duchy specific code
-├── kingdom  ## Daemons run in the kingdom
+│   ├── daemon  ## Base implementations of daemons run in a Duchy
-└── service
-    ├── internal
-    │   ├── duchy  ## Internal services run by a duchy
+│   ├── service  ## Base implementations of services run by a Duchy
+│   │   └── system  ## Services used within the measurement system
+│   └── deploy  ## Deployable artifacts
+│       ├── common  ## Servers and daemons that deploy on any cloud
+│       ├── gcloud  ## Artifacts specific to Google Cloud deployment
+│       └── testing  ## Servers and daemons for testing
+└── kingdom  ## Kingdom specific code
+    ├── daemon  ## Base implementations of daemons run by the Kingdom
-    │   └── kingdom  ## Internal services run by the kingdom
+    ├── service  ## Base implementations of services run by the Kingdom
-    └── v1alpha  ## Public facing services
+    │   ├── api  ## Public facing services
+    │   ├── internal  ## Services used within the Kingdom
+    │   └── system  ## Services used within the measurement system
+    └── deploy  ## Deployable artifacts
+        ├── common  ## Servers and daemons that deploy on any cloud
+        └── gcloud  ## Artifacts specific to Google Cloud deployment
 ```

 ### Common Directories